meleu/tdd-ruby/loops-blocks-and-strings.md

 ## Text Banner

-We're going to write a method that adds a decoration to a string to make it look like it's in a banner, like this:
+We're going to write a String decorator class that has a method that adds a decoration to a string to make it look like it's in a banner, like this:

 ```
 ================